 - Capture candidates before they drop off.
 It’s rare that a candidate finds a job he or she likes and completes the (often long) application process right away.
 It’s even rarer for a job seeker to continuously check back on a company’s career site to see if any relevant positions have opened up.
 So giving candidates the option to join a talent network in a few simple clicks can keep them engaged and connected to you for the longer haul.

 - Save time recruiting.
-Talent networks enable you to build a pool of interested candidates so that when you have a position to fill – today, tomorrow or even a year from now – you don’t have to create a job ad, post it and wait for applications to trickle in.
-You can simply go directly to your talent network and source from there.
+Talent networks enable you to build a pool of interested candidates so that when you have a position to fill – today, tomorrow or even a year from now – you don’t always have to create a job ad, post it and wait for applications to trickle in.
+You can go directly to your focused talent network and source from there.